vinuITACHI/vinuITACHI/README.md

 🎯 **Goals for 2025:** Contribute to a major open-source **AI + security or DevOps project**, and master advanced AI model deployment (local and cloud).

-⚡ **Fun fact:** I enjoy gaming, watching anime, and experimenting with AI image/video generation just for fun.
+⚡ **Fun fact:** I enjoy gaming, watching anime, and experimenting with AI LLM models, explore git repos just for fun.

 ---